AnimelaAsif/Al-Info-Tech/README.md

 copy and paste index.html code in VS Code or NOTE PAD ++ and save it as index.html copy and paste style.css code in VS Code or NOTE PAD ++ and save it as style.css

------WILL POST SHOPPING WEBSITE WITH ADD TO CART OPTION AND FULLY FUNCTIONAL---- --